giantswarm/docs/sources/installation/index.md

 # Installation

-This page should get your started with Giant Swarm.
+This page should get you started with Giant Swarm.

 > **Note**:
 > We are currently in an early alpha state and lots of things are still in development.
 Although we do our best this documentation might be outdated.
 If something unexepected happens don't hesitate to contact us: [support@giantswarm.io](mailto:support@giantswarm.io)